NikhilKamathB/OCR/README.md

 # OCR
 This an end-to-end pipeline for the task of optical character recognition.
 Following this, we will be having a web application delivering the service.
+It can be viewed [here](https://nikhilkb.com).
 The models in this pipeline will be trained on [ICDAR](https://rrc.cvc.uab.es/?ch=13&com=introduction) dataset and custom/private invoices.

 ## Objective
 Design an OCR from scratch.
 This will be further used to design web pages and potentially enhanced splitwise application.